 I found No.21 and No.23 very touching, with their con sordino accompaniment (maybe almost too much sadness in No.21?).
 No.22 is one of the few instances where the singer partly steps back behind the string instruments: a Lied that many singers perform with almost dramatic voice and volume.
 To me, the climax of the cycle was in No.23, despite or because of its impressively soft last verse.

-In his introduction, Behle mentioned No.24 as being “outside the actual story” — and this was illustrated by a surprising turn: all of Schubert’s accompaniment—the hurdy-gurdy—is played by the two string instruments, while Oliver Schnyder “illustrated” the singer’s despair with an occasional, plucked, somber A in the bass of his instrument.
+In his introduction, Behle mentioned No.24 as being “outside the actual story”.
+A surprising turn illustrated this: all of Schubert’s accompaniment—the hurdy-gurdy—is played by the two string instruments, while Oliver Schnyder “illustrated” the singer’s despair with an occasional, plucked, somber A in the bass of his instrument.
 Even more surprising: in most interpretations, the last verse (“Willst zu meinen Liedern Deine Leier dreh’n?” / “do you want to spin the hurdy-gurdy to my songs?”) is very dramatic (even the dramatic climax of the cycle) — in Behle’s interpretation, the cycle ends in silent despair: very touching, indeed!

 My wife and I went home, impressed and totally carried away by this song cycle.
 Behle’s performance and interpretation were certainly very impressive.
 More than that: the performance of all artists was simply excellent.
 The entire concept was coherent and conclusive, made sense!